oasisprotocol/oasis-core/CONTRIBUTING.md

     "acknowledged" or "I don't think so because ...").

 * **Merge:** Once approved, the creator of the pull request should merge the branch, close the pull request, and delete the branch.
+If the creator does not have write access to the repository, one of the committers should do so instead.

 * **Signal to close issues:** Let the person who filed the issue close it.
 Ping them in a comment (e.g. @user) making sure you’ve commented how an issue was